uludag/nosql-biosets/readme.md

   }
 }'
 ```

 Check [`./tests/test_uniprot_queries.py`](tests/test_uniprot_queries.py)
 and [`./nosqlbiosets/uniprot/query.py`](./nosqlbiosets/uniprot/query.py) for
 example queries with Elasticsearch and MongoDB.

 ## Copyright

-This project has been developed
+NoSQL-biosets project has been developed
 at King Abdullah University of Science and Technology, http://www.kaust.edu.sa

+NoSQL-biosets project is licensed with MIT license.
+If you would like to support the project
+with selecting a different license please let us know with creating an issue
+on github project page.
+We will help you with contacting the relavant bodies of KAUST.

 ## Acknowledgement

 Computers and file systems used in developing this work has been maintained by John Hanks